Kim Sang-min

-Kim Sang-min (born 23 May 1989) is a South Korean professional footballer who plays as a central defender for PS TIRA in the Liga 1.
+Kim Sang-min (born 23 May 1989) is a South Korean professional footballer who plays as a central defender.

 Career

 Early years

 Kim played for Nagacorp FC and Ceres, where he won United Football League in 2015.

 Minerva Punjab

 Kim played his first game in India playing for Minerva Punjab in the I-League against Bengaluru FC, which Minerva Punjab lost by a solitary goal.